I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 - We are weird in one way or another, but we do respect math!

-- Reproducible science is what we care the most.
+- Reproducible science is what we care about the most.

-- All above values start with respect to science, colleagues, lab members, and all people.
+- All the above values start with respect for science, colleagues, lab members, and everyone.

 For prospective AISys members